JkutkutArchive/PY-Sudoku_Solver/thingsToDo.md

 - handle Errors
 - expert sudokus
 - at pairs, search pairs using "+" directions instead of 3 by 3
-- If no new discovery, no sudoku print (base this print on discovery)
+- If no new discovery, no sudoku print (base this print on discovery) ---> ERROR
-- Multiple discoveries on the same iteration?
+-

 ## functions:
 - at AddData, handle errors